 Yeah, so there’s the vote of confidence we’ve been searching for.
 And I personally like to term it as “an advanced version of Tor” even though they’re not the same thing.

 Tails is an “operating system” and not just a browser.
-A very lightweight one.
-So you can carry it on your USB stick, and it being portable, you can “run” it directly without formal installation.
+A very lightweight OS.
+So, you can carry it on your USB stick, and it being portable, you can “run” it directly without formal installation.

-It can be carried, used from, and then completely be completely disappeared from any system because it never uses the Hard-disk of the system where it’s installed or run from, rather confines itself to the use of its RAM.
+It can be carried, used from, and then can be disappeared from any system because it never uses the Hard-disk of the system where it’s installed or run from, rather confines itself to the use of its RAM.

 You can use it to simply run confidential files or documents on a system (because the original OS would have no clue of those files ever being on the system), or use it to browse the internet as it uses the Tor network to connect to the internet.